-Table 12.2: Tenant Environmental Risk Rankings Tiers
+Table 12.2: Customer Environmental Risk Rankings Tiers

-Tenant Risk Rating Definition OEMP Mandatory Audit Frequency Tier 1 Potential to cause serious environmental harm Yes Annual Tier 2 Potential to cause material environmental harm Yes Annual Tier 3 Potential to cause environmental nuisance No Every 5 years Tier 4 Operations pose negligible environmental risk No As required to minimise environmental impacts on the Airport, as defined in the EMP.
-To ensure the successful implementation of the AES, roles and responsibilities have been assigned are detailed in Table 12.3
+Customer Risk Rating Definition OEMP Mandatory Audit Frequency Tier 1 Potential to cause serious environmental harm Yes Annual Tier 2 Potential to cause material environmental harm Yes Annual Tier 3 Potential to cause environmental nuisance No Every 5 years Tier 4 Operations pose negligible environmental risk No As required have a responsibility to minimise environmental impacts on the Airport, as defined in the EMP.
+To ensure the successful implementation of the AES, roles and responsibilities have been assigned and are detailed in Table 12.3.